COURAGEOUS-isf/format/docs/src/basic_concepts/chapter_1.md

 The main procedure should be to:
 - Log data either in detection or tracks depending on the nature of the data.
-- Organize and distinguish elements through record fields
+- Organize and distinguish elements through record fields.
-- Classify and identify objects
+- Classify and identify objects.
 - Fill in all fields that the system allows.
 Leaving optional fields blank means the system is incapable of obtaining such information.